 "higher" plane of the rational soul, whereby the illuminations of the Active Intellect are passively received, operates merely as a recipient of abstract universal forms.
-From the Avicennian perspective, what al-Fārābī terms as the "incarnation" of the Active Intellect into human being renders categorically infeasible.44 Rather, Ibn Sīnā emphasizes that "the human soul has the innate potentiality to accept the knowledge from celestial intelligences and souls; there is no barrier [hijāb] on their part, but the barrier is from the recipients' side.
-As soon as the barrier is lifted, the knowledge emanates into it."45 Thus, unlike the al-Fārābīan model in which the intellect ascends from materiality to abstraction using intellectual endeavour, Ibn Sīnā's noetic development does not conclude by the intellect's transcendence to the realm of the High Above.
-Avicennian perspective presumes an abstract substance for the intellect from the very beginning.
-It might not be wrong to say that for al-Fārābī one becomes a prophet, but from Ibn Sīnā's vantage point, one born as a prophet.46 wherein he takes upon himself to infer the necessity of God's sending deputies towards human society to guide them through the right path.
+From the Avicennian perspective, what al-Fārābī terms as the "incarnation" of the Active Intellect into human being renders categorically infeasible.
+ARther, Ibn Sīnā emphasizes that "the human soul has the innate potentiality to accept the knowledge from celestial intelligences and souls; there is no barrier [hijāb] on their part, but the barrier is from the recipients' side.
+As soon as the barrier is lifted, the knowledge emanates into it."
+Thus, unlike the al-Fārābīan model in which the intellect ascends from materiality to abstraction using intellectual endeavour, Ibn Sīnā's noetic development does not conclude by the intellect's transcendence to the realm of the High Above.
+Avicennian perspective presumes an abstract substance for the intellect (even in its potential status) and as such its aptitude for receiving the overflow from the Active Intellect from the very beginning.
+It might not be wrong to say that for al-Fārābī one becomes a prophet, but from Ibn Sīnā's vantage point, one born as a prophet.
+Active Intellect from Ibn Sīnā's vantage point, one born as a prophet.

+wherein he takes upon himself to infer the necessity of God's sending deputies towards human society to guide them through the right path.

 44 See al-Fārābī, The Perfect State, 125.
-Al-Fārābī writes on the one whose intellect reaches the level of the acquired intellect: "huwā al-insān alladhī ḥalla fihi al-ʿaql al-fa ʿʿāl" which literally means "He is the man in whom incarnated the Active Intellect."
+Al-Fārābī writes on the one whose intellect reaches the level of the acquired intellect: "huwā al-insān alladhī ḥalla fihi al-'aql al-fa'āl' which literally means "He is the man in whom incarnated the Active Intellect."
 Cf. Ibn Sīnā, Remarks and Admonitions: Part Four, 100, where Inati has entitled the chapter "Admonition Concerning the Conditions Under Which the Soul Attains Conjunction with the Divine Realm" (=al-ishārāt wa al-tanbīhāt, pp. 878-880).
-Her choice of the term "conjunction" seems problematic since nowhere in this chapter does Ibn Sīnā talk about conjunction (ittiṣāl) of the (rational) soul with the High Above; his concise note in this chapter is in a total congruity with his similar passages in the Shifā ' as well as the Nijāt, in both of which he maintains the passive nature of the rational intellect vis-à-vis the influx from the Active Intellect.
+Her choice of the term "conjunction" seems problematic since nowhere in this chapter does Ibn Sīnā talk about conjunction (ittiṣāl) of the (rational) soul with the High Above; his concise note in this chapter is in a total congruity with his similar passages in the Shifā 'as well as the Nijāt, in both of which he maintains the passive nature of the rational intellect vis-à-vis the influx from the Active Intellect.